Seasons Greetings from Stratocumulus Legal

 Community & professional engagement

-I’ve re-joined the Western Australian committee of the Intellectual Property Society of Australia & New Zealand (IPSANZ), and look forward to contributing to the profession here in Perth over the next year.
+I’ve again re-joined the Western Australian committee of the Intellectual Property Society of Australia & New Zealand (IPSANZ), and look forward to contributing to the profession here in Perth over the next year.

 I have also continued my membership of the committee of the Australia-Japan Society of Western Australia (AJSWA), and likewise look forward to contributing to the Australia-Japan community in Perth.

-I can also help with:
+Don’t forget that I can help with:

 - IP Audits & Reviews

 - Trade mark applications and filing strategy

 - Domain name disputes